altocodenl/cell/readme.md

       - add validations
       - allow + for text, + - for lists/hashes (for lists, by value, for hashes, by key), % for intersection.
       - test each of them, also with multiple arguments
+   - Allow early response with `response`
+   - allow for multiple args (destructuring of lists) and no args (the sequence just there)
    - test fizzbuzz (http://localhost:2315/#/river-chair-phone)
    - test two step calls
    - test stop